 Columbia in Monroe County, Illinois — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in these topic lists: Education • Women.
-A significant historical year for this entry is 1950.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical year for this entry is 1866.

 Credits.
-This page was last revised on January 29, 2020.
-It was originally submitted on January 28, 2020, by Thomas Smith of Waterloo, Ill.
-This page has been viewed 60 times since then and 4 times this year.
-Photos: 1, 2. submitted on January 28, 2020, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.
+This page was last revised on September 15, 2021.
+It was originally submitted on September 10, 2021, by Thomas Smith of Waterloo, Ill.
+This page has been viewed 56 times since then.
+Photos: 1, 2. submitted on September 10, 2021, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.